Siegbert Droese

 Siegbert Droese (born 7 June 1969) is a German politician for the populist Alternative for Germany (AfD) and since 2017 member of the Bundestag, the federal legislative body.
-He is a member of the völkisch-nationalistic Flügel of his party.

 Life

 Droese was born 1969 in the East German city of Leipzig and became a hotelier.

 Politics

-Within AfD Droese is referred as "ultra-nationalist".
-Droese is believed to be a fan of Adolf Hitler.
-In 2016, it became known that one of his cars bore the Leipzig license plate "AH 1818".
-In the nazi symbolism, "AH" stands for Adolf Hitler as well as "18".

-With a swollen chest and right hand on his heart, Droese had himself photographed at "Hitlers Wolfsschanze" ("Wolf`s Lair"), the former Führer's headquarters in Poland.

-Droese entered the than newly founded AfD and got at 2017 German federal election elected to Bundestag.
+Droese entered the than newly founded AfD, and at the 2017 German federal election was elected to Bundestag.